 While the college campus may be the perfect forum in which to exhibit your flair for the latest in fashion style, the interview is not the place to do so.
-With very few unusual exceptions (my apologies to Apple Computer and several creative agencies in NYC), sandals and sweatshirts are out.
-Oxfords and business suits are still in.
-I dont like a necktie (noose?) any better than the next person, but it is still a fact of life in interviewing.
+With very few unusual exceptions (such as some tech companies or creative ad agencies), sandals and sweatshirts are out.
+Business suits are still in when it comes to interviewing.
+I don't like a necktie (noose?) any better than the next person, but it is still a fact of life in interviewing.
 Even though many companies have relaxed the internal company dress code, interviews still follow the conservative standard.
-Dont buck the trend.
+Don't buck the trend.

 Campus fashions and work fashions are two different worlds.

 Unfortunately, most college grads are woefully underprepared with proper interview dress.
 They feel they can "get by" with what is already in their wardrobe.
 Usually not.
 Dress for the world outside college is quite different from the campus scene.
 Remember that stylish is typically not conservative.
 Conservative is "in" for interviewing.
 Why?
 Because you should be doing the talking, not your clothes.

 This is not to say that you need to go out and buy a whole new wardrobe.
 Go for quality over quantity.
 One or two well-chosen business suits will serve you all the way to the first day on the job and beyond.
 Then, when you are making some money (and have a chance to see what the standard "uniform" is for the company), you can begin to round out your wardrobe.
 For now, no one will fault you for wearing the same sharp outfit each time you interview.
 If you desire some variety within a limited budget, you might consider varying your shirt/blouse/tie/accessories as a simple way to change your look without breaking your wallet.

 For those of you who need a quick review of the basics, follow these guidelines for successful interview dress: